Interactive Overlay Masking Rules

 Pipeline Integration & Flakiness Mitigation

-Cursor and tooltip interactions represent the most volatile overlay category.
+Cursor and tooltip interactions are the most volatile overlay category.
 Pointer tracking, hover delays, and focus states generate unpredictable DOM mutations.
-Referencing How to mask dynamic user cursors and tooltips in map tests provides the exact selector strategies and event-dispatch patterns needed to neutralize these elements without breaking accessibility or pointer-event propagation in the application under test.
+Referencing How to mask dynamic user cursors and tooltips in map tests provides the exact selector strategies and event-dispatch patterns needed to neutralize these elements.

-DevOps teams must integrate masking validation into the CI/CD pipeline by:
+DevOps teams must integrate masking validation into CI/CD by:

 CI/CD Execution & DevOps Workflows